diegomlopes/guideaut/README.md

-design recommendations for graphical interfaces that make applications more attractive to such an audience, as well as specific characteristics of autistic profiles to help generate empathy between autistics and the development team, through the use of of ProAut artifacts
+design recommendations for graphical interfaces that make applications more attractive to such an audience, as well as specific characteristics of autistic profiles to help generate empathy between autistics and the development team, through the use of of ProAut artifacts.

 ## Getting Started